2024-SANDHYA/2024-SANDHYA/README.md

 ## About Me 🧐

-A Web Dev currently pursuing my undergraduates from India.
-My interest lies in Dev & UI/UX.
+A developer highly interested in Web Development & UI/UX.
 I believe Paul Cookson's golden words
 > Websites promote you 24/7: No employee will do that. 🙌🏻

 <ul>